ContractAutomataProject/CATLib_GraphLogicA/README.md

 For reproducing the whole toolchain the script `CATLogica.py` is used.
 OpenJDK11 or a compatible version is required, python>3 is also required.
-It suffices to clone the repository, the released jar, and run the command:
+It suffices to clone the repository, download the released jar in the same folder as `CATLogica.py`, and run the command:

-`python3.X ./CATLogicA.py -experiment N -specification filename.imgql -imagePath originalImage.png`
+`python3.X ./CATLogicA.py -experiment N -specification filename.imgql -imagePath pathToImg/originalImage.png`

 where `N` is the experiment id, `filename.imgql` is the specification and `originalImage.png` is the image to analyse.

 Then the commands to be run are:

-`python3.X ./CATLogicA.py -experiment 1 -specification specification.imgql -imagePath maze.png`
+`python3.X ./CATLogicA.py -experiment 1 -specification specification.imgql -imagePath pathToImg/maze.png`

-`python3.X ./CATLogicA.py -experiment 2 -specification specification.imgql -imagePath maze.png`
+`python3.X ./CATLogicA.py -experiment 2 -specification specification.imgql -imagePath pathToImg/maze.png`

-`python3.X ./CATLogicA.py -experiment 3 -specification railwaySpecification.imgql -imagePath trainExample.png`
+`python3.X ./CATLogicA.py -experiment 3 -specification railwaySpecification.imgql -imagePath pathToImg/trainExample.png`

+The resources (including png images) are located inside the folder `/src/main/java/io/github/contractautomata/maze/twoagentsproblem/resources/`.

 If you are interested in solely reproducing the part of the experiments related to CATLib, OpenJDK11 or a compatible version is required (python is not required).